 - Attack Vulnerability (-1 CS AV/OV vs. electricity).

 - Note: OV/RV bonus when using the Block Manoeuvre is 1 AP (2 APs against Unarmed attacks).

-- Note: Claws can only be used when Blocking an Unarmed Attack.
-But it then only use up an Automatic Action.]
+- Note: Claws Being can only be used when Blocking an Unarmed Attack.
+It is Combined with this Dice Action, but using Claws Being still uses up an Automatic Action.]